kalabox/kalabox/docs/users/cli.md

 create
 ------

-`kbox create` is a special kind of command that allows app generating plugins such as the [Pantheon](http://pantheon.kalabox.io) and [PHP](http://php.kalabox.io) plugins to automatically build certain kinds of apps with either a nice CLI questionarire or GUI pointy-clicky workflow.
+`kbox create` is a special kind of command that allows app-generating plugins such as the [Pantheon](http://pantheon.kalabox.io) and [PHP](http://php.kalabox.io) plugins to automatically build certain kinds of apps with either a nice CLI questionnaire or GUI pointy-clicky workflow.

 ### Usage

 This command can only be run from a global context.

-Please consult the respective documentation for the implementing apps for more details on this commands usage.
+See the app-specific documentation for how the [Pantheon app](http://pantheon.kalabox.io) and the [PHP app](http://php.kalabox.io) implement this command.

 destroy
 -------